 Another confusing issue in CTC is finding unexpected abnormalities outside of the colon, such as other cancers or blood vessel problems.
 While this may appear to be an advantage, studies have shown that CTC generates the need for further testing 6-24% of the time.
 These additional tests lead to extra worry and expense, but yielded few significant findings.
 For example, 118 of 2,869 women undergoing CTC were found to have a potential mass of the ovary; 80 had further testing, but no ovarian cancers were found.

 DNA is the hereditary material in human cells.
 Colorectal cancers, and to a lesser extent polyps, shed DNA into the stool, where it can be analyzed for changes that occur as cancer develops.
-A whole bowel movement must be collected and shipped on ice to the lab.
+A whole bowel movement must be collected and shipped to the lab.
 Studies have shown that this test can detect cancers (53%) and advanced polyps (18%), but at a rate far below colonoscopy.
 Given its cost and sensitivity, it is not currently recommended for routine screening.
 Several blood tests have recently been investigated as well, but none yet rise to the accuracy level needed for use as a screening tool.

 WHAT ARE THE RECOMMENDED STARTING AGES AND FREQUENCY FOR SCREENING TESTS?